ABotelho23/LinuxSetup/README.md

 ### My personal script for setting up new Ubuntu installs.
 ### Designed to work on Ubuntu 20.04.

+## This repository has been archived on GitHub and moved to GitLab.
+Please see the project on GitLab.com: https://gitlab.com/ABotelho23/LinuxSetup

 Start by downloading the repository as a .zip using the green "Clone or download" on the top right.

 Extract the zipped contents.
 Open a terminal and navigate into the LinuxSetup folder.